+As expected, this analysis demonstrates that the power to detect a significant interaction depends on the magnitude of the difference of the treatment effect for individuals who score high, compared to individuals who score low, on the trait.
+With our planned sample size of N=220, only large differences in the odds ratio would yield sufficient power to detect a treatment-by-trait interaction on investments.
+Importantly, this is not an entirely unrealistic situation: Let us assume that approximately 50% of individuals score low and 50% score high on a trait and take into account that Declerck et al. (2020) reported that the effect of oxytocin on investments diminishes with higher dispositional trust ratings.
+Consequently, to retrieve the effect reported in Kosfeld et al.3, i.e., an effect size of Cohen’s d of .51 which approximately translates to an odds ratio of 2.5268, the discrepancies between odds ratios in the two groups would have to be large.

 Strictly in line with Kosfeld et al.3, recruitment will be limited to male participants.
-When using the present experimental design for a different population, it should be kept in mind that OXT administration can induce uterine pose a potential issue of concern during pregnancy.
 Other exclusion criteria in line with Declerck et al.4 will be a lifetime diagnosis of a DSM-V psychiatric (including substance dependence and abuse) or neurological disorder, current treatment by a psychologist or psychiatrist for mental health-related problems, and current use of psychoactive medication for mental health-related problems, that is, antidepressants, antipsychotics, benzodiazepines, anxiety medication, neuroleptics, anticonvulsants, and stimulants.
+Further, participants who are allergic to latex will be excluded70.
 Participants will be screened on these criteria via a digital screening form.
 To minimize side effects associated with OXT-induced urinary retention, a consumption maximum of 1 liter of water or other liquids 2 hours before session 2 will be required.
 In case participants fail to adhere to this rule, they will be rescheduled for a later session.
 Participants who fail the water consumption guidelines on two separate occasions or who fail twice to complete session 1 (i.e., after rescheduling), will be excluded from further participation.
-Those who fail to complete the investment paradigm, will be excluded from data analysis.
+Those who fail to complete the investment paradigm, report to have severe nose obstruction on the day of the experiment, or did not comply with rules abstaining from alcohol, non-prescription drugs, and smoking (see Experimental procedure) will be excluded from data analysis.
 Recruitment will continue until 220 participants have successfully completed session 1 and 2.
 If a sufficient amount of participants cannot be recruited in the Maastricht region, further sessions will be run in labs at other universities.

 Approval of the study will be obtained from the Maastricht University/Maastricht Academic Medical Ethics Committee and participants will provide written informed consent prior to starting session 1.
 They will be reimbursed with a flat fee of €20 plus their earnings from the trust game, which range from €0 to €72 depending on their behavior, and their earnings from an additional generalized dictator game, which range from €0 to €10.